Highlander-Space-Program/daqserver-doc/src/Remote_Access.md

   The reason why this script is needed is because `sudo openconnect --protocol=anyconnect vpn.ucr.edu` by itself is not currently compatible with `vpn.ucr.edu`.
-What this script does is it extra the login session cookie from `vpn.ucr.edu` and use it with `openconnect`.
+What this script does is it extracts the login session cookie from `vpn.ucr.edu` and use it with `openconnect`.
 </details>